acs-unitartucs/idcard_face_match/README.md

 ```

 ## GPU acceleration
+CUDA-compatible NVIDIA graphics card can be used to speed up face verification and image processing.

-To speed up face verification, `dlib` can use a CUDA-compatible NVIDIA graphics card if available.
+To speed up face verification, `dlib` must be recompiled with CUDA support:

 Install CUDA library:
 ```shell